AlexsLemonade/OpenScPCA-analysis/README.md

 Please [Getting access to Data](#STUB_LINK) for more details.

-### Running a module
+### Running an analysis module

-Each module has a README which contains instructions to run that specific module.
+Each analysis module has a README which contains instructions to run that specific module.
 Please see the relevant analysis module's README for instructions.

+Learn more about [running an analysis module](#STUB_LINK) here.